greenelab/deep-review/sections/03_categorize.md

 Additionally, unique barriers exist in this space that may hinder progress in this field.

+###### Lack of ground-truth labels in data, and high cost in post-study validation by clinician experts.

+*Lack of true labels is perhaps among the biggest obstacles for electronic health records(EHR)-based learing studies (e.g., phenotyping).
+Popular deep learning (and machine learning) methods are mostly classification problem, which require ground-truth labels (i.e., response variables) for training.
+For EHR, unfortunately, this means we need to hire multiple expert clinicians to manually read and annotate individual patients' records to assign "true" labels (i.e., expert chart review).
+Sometimes, the learnt features also need to be manually validated and interpreted by clinicians.
+This can be quite costly in time and money [doi: 10.1016/j.ijmedinf.2016.09.014].
+Due to resource limitations, many existing works in this direction (including many referenced in this review) skipped the expert review process, which may face great skepticism from medical domain experts.
+To date, even the most resourceful large national consortia have difficulty acquiring enough expert-validated labeled data.
+For instance, in the eMERGE consortia and PheKB database [@url: https://phekb.org/implementations], most sample sizes with expert validations are between 100 to 300 patients, which is quite small even for simple machine learning, not to mentioned data-hungry deep learning models.*

+*This issue also common to many related domains -- around medical images, omics.
+(thus the motivation for semi-supervised learning as briefly mentioned in earlier sections)*

+*In summary, this subsection emphasize on two important aspects that are not addressed by other sections:
+1) Data (and sometimes learnt features/representations)
+need to be validated by clinicial experts.
+2) The amount of expert labels needs to be sufficient large.*

+###### "Right to explanation" laws and potential for discrimination

+In April 2016, the European Union adopted new rules regarding the use of personal information, the General Data Protection Regulation (GDPR) [@arxiv:1606.08813v3].
+Among the new rules, it is perhaps best summed up in the phrase "right to explanation".
+I.e., a clinician must be able to explain to a patient how a decision was reached by any machine learning algorithm that uses the patient's data.
+The new rules were passed with the understanding that categorization or recommendation systems inherently profiles individuals, but may do so in a way that is unlawfully discriminatory.

+On the other hand, as datasets become larger and more complex, medically important data relationships and correlations can become not only difficult to detect, but difficult for human understanding.
+Machine learning and deep learning algorithms, which fixate solely on predictive accuracy, may be regarded as "black boxes" and are generally not tractable to human understanding.

+Yet the power of machine learning is not disputed.
+In the context of medical applications, machine learning holds the promise to save more lives and provide better quality of life for those it does save.
+There is certainly no clear cut answer to balance patient rights and utilitarian gain, and these issues will only become more prominent as technology advances.

 ###### Data sharing and privacy?

 *This is clearly a big issue.
 We should at least mention it.
 Deep learning likes